joolstorrentecalo/gitlab-foss/doc/api/usage_data.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---

-# Service Ping API
+# Service Data API

 DETAILS:
 **Tier:** Free, Premium, Ultimate
 **Offering:** Self-managed, GitLab Dedicated

-The Service Ping API is associated with [Service Ping](../development/internal_analytics/service_ping/index.md).
+The Service Data API is associated with [Service Ping](../development/internal_analytics/service_ping/index.md).

 ## Export Service Ping data

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/141446) in GitLab 16.9.

-Requires a personal access token with `read_service_ping` scope.
+Requires a Personal Access Token with `read_service_ping` scope.

 Returns the JSON payload collected in Service Ping.
 If no payload data is available in the application cache, it returns empty response.
 If payload data is empty, make sure the [Service Ping feature is enabled](../administration/settings/usage_statistics.md#enable-or-disable-service-ping) and